 Long pants and a pile jacket or heavy sweatshirt are good for night and early morning lounging as the temperature does drop at night and it can be quite cool – even down into the high 40s in the coolest months (mid-December to end of January.)

 The sun is intense: bring a hat and waterproof sunscreen, preferably SPF 30 or higher if your skin is fair.

 We usually have some rocks in the launch area (it is constantly changing!) but many locals and guests still sail and kite barefoot from the sandy beach.
-We do have a good selection of booties for guest use and also a few loaner wetsuits and harnesses.
-You will most likely want to bring your own wetsuit, harness, helmet and booties.
+We do have a good selection of booties for guest use and also a selection of wetsuits and harnesses.
+You may want to bring your own wetsuit and get the rest from us.

 Our water temps never get below mid 70’s even in the middle of winter (Jan & Feb) so generally a shorty or spring suit (long legs/short sleeves) is fine, 3mm/2mm thickness.
 BUT if you are learning to water start or body dragging with your kite (i.e. spending more time in the water) you may want something thicker than that.
 In the fall and late spring usually all you need are a pair of shorts and maybe a 1mm neoprene top.